Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_merged_forecast.md

 ## GetMergedForecast

-Return a time series based on a specified segment for available forecast versions.
+Returns a time series based on a specified segment for available forecast versions.

 ![](assets/images/Get%20MergedForecast.png)